 MSPs: How Your Clients Can Renegotiate MPS Contracts

-Managed print services (MPS) contracts can be a tricky area for your clients to navigate.
+Managed print services (MPS) contracts can be a tricky topic for your clients to navigate.

 MPS contracts are agreements between client businesses and print vendors that outline the details of the maintenance and management of their printing equipment.
 These contracts often include equipment leases, supplies, and service agreements.

-When one of your clients signs up with an MPS provider, they are locked into an agreement.
-The agreements vary, most lasting between three and five years.
+When one of your clients signs a contract with their print vendor, they are entering into a binding agreement lasting anywhere from three to five years.

-And five years is a long time in the world of business!
-Over the lifetime of a contract, clients can undergo radical restructuring, and their print needs are often significantly different at the end of the contract than they were in the beginning.
+That's a long time!
+Over the span of five years, it's not uncommon for a business to undergo radical restructuring, and their print needs are often significantly different at the end of the contract than they were in the beginning.

 Because of the ever-changing nature of many businesses, it is often beneficial for clients to review and renegotiate the terms of the MPS contract.